Does the price include packaging when you import custom metal parts from Vietnam?

 Table 1: What’s Often Included in "Standard Packaging"

-Some factories may provide cardboard cartons if you ask—but if you don’t, expect the “bare minimum” approach.
-It works fine for many industrial buyers, but not for all use cases.
+Some factories may add cartons if you ask—but if you don’t, expect the “bare minimum” approach.
+It works fine for industrial buyers, but not for consumer shipments.
+2

 Are secondary or export packaging extra?